adamniedzielski/cli-nerd.com/_posts/2014-05-08-$provide-dot-decorator.markdown

 permalink: /blog/2014/05/08/$provide-dot-decorator.html
 ---

-## Modifying the behavior of AngularJS' core services
+a.k.a.
+"Modifying the behavior of AngularJS' core services"

 After using [Batarang](https://chrome.google.com/webstore/detail/angularjs-batarang/ighdmehidhipcmcojjgiloacoafjmpfk), I wondered how they are able to collect performance metrics at this level of detail.
 Thoughts full of horrible code rushed to my mind.
 I opened the source code in fear, always ready to close it as fast as possible.
 After some reading, I discovered [these lines](https://github.com/angular/angularjs-batarang/blob/master/js/inject/debug.js#L712):